Generic Name: pneumococcal 13-valent vaccine, diphtheria conjugate (Intramuscular route)

 Pneumococcal infection can cause serious problems, such as pneumonia, which affects the lungs; meningitis, which affects the brain; and bacteremia, which is a severe infection in the blood.
 Pneumococcal infection is also an important cause of ear infections in children.

-Unless otherwise contraindicated, immunization (vaccination) against pneumococcal disease is recommended for infants and young children 6 weeks to 5 years of age (prior to the 6th birthday) or to adults 50 years of age and older.
+Unless otherwise contraindicated, immunization (vaccination) against pneumococcal disease is recommended for infants and young children 6 weeks to 5 years of age (prior to the 6th birthday), children 6 to 17 years of age (prior to the 18th birthday), or to adults 50 years of age and older.

 For infants and young children, immunization requires 1 to 4 doses of the vaccine, depending on the age at the first dose.
 This vaccine can be given at the same time as other routine vaccinations.